AI-enhanced Collective Intelligence: Introduction

 \subsection{Artificial intelligence}

 The definition of artificial intelligence has undergone numerous evolutions in the past semi-century.
-Artificial intelligence can be understood as the simulation of human intelligence processes by machines \cite{konar2018artificial}, especially computer systems.
-Previous research considers the classification of AI into two distinct categories~\cite{hassani2020artificial}.
-The first classification categorizes AI based on the level of human-like cognitive abilities they exhibit, such as the ability to "think" and "feel."
-There are four primary AI types~\cite{burns2021artificial}: reactive AI, limited memory AI, theory of mind AI, and self-aware AI.
-Among them, the limited-memory AI is the most common at the current time, ranging from virtual assistants to chatbots to self-driving vehicles.
+Artificial intelligence is the simulation of human intelligence processes by machines \cite{konar2018artificial}, especially computer systems.
+Previous research considers the classification of AI in distinct ways~\cite{hassani2020artificial}.
+The first classification categorizes AI based on its human-like cognitive abilities, such as thinking and feeling, and contains four primary AI types~\cite{hassani2020artificial}: reactive AI, limited memory AI, theory of mind AI, and self-aware AI.
+Limited-memory AI is the most common at the current time, ranging from virtual assistants to chatbots to self-driving vehicles.
 Such AI can learn from historical data to recognize patterns, generate new knowledge and understanding, and inform subsequent decisions.

-The second classification is a technology-oriented approach that categorizes AI into Artificial Narrow Intelligence (ANI), Artificial General Intelligence (AGI), and Artificial Superintelligence (ASI).
-ANI involves creating computer systems capable of performing specific tasks in a manner similar to human intelligence~\cite{rawat2023artificial}, but often surpass humans in efficiency and accuracy~\cite{kuusi2022scenarios}.
+Yet, another classification is a technology-oriented approach that categorizes AI into Artificial Narrow Intelligence (ANI), Artificial General Intelligence (AGI), and Artificial Superintelligence (ASI).
+ANI involves creating computer systems capable of performing specific tasks like human intelligence~\cite{rawat2023artificial}, but often surpass humans in efficiency and accuracy~\cite{kuusi2022scenarios}.
 ANI machines have a narrow range of capabilities and can represent all existing AI.
 AGI refers to machines that exhibit the human ability to learn, perceive, and understand a wide range of intellectual tasks~\cite{goertzel2014artificial, MITTechReview2023DeepMindAGI}.
-Finally, the primary goal of ASI is to develop a machine that exhibits cognitive abilities higher than those of humans~\cite{hassani2020artificial}.
+Finally, ASI's primary goal is to develop a machine with cognitive abilities higher than those of humans~\cite{hassani2020artificial}.